ECONOMY & WORK

 Walmart advertises Cyber Monday sales on the company's website | Getty Images | Photo Illustration by Scott Olson

-Image source: Getty Images | Photo Illustration by Scott Olson
+An online ad for cyber Monday (Image source: Getty Images | Photo Illustration by Scott Olson)

 "As more customers are turning to Walmart.com and the Walmart app to find value, it's essential for suppliers to understand how they find and select products among a wide range of options,” the company said in its press release.

 Digital Landscapes aims to further the scope of data sharing providing deeper insights.
 Using the product, supplies will have access to information on how consumers browse, what products they look at, and how they arrive at a purchase decision.
-In its press release, Walmart had announced that the product would be introduced as a beta launch in June, followed by general availability in the summer.
+In its press release, Walmart announced that the product would be introduced as a beta launch in June, followed by general availability in the summer.

 With Digital Landscapes, suppliers will now have access to data on where the customers start their online journey when they find a product, how the chosen product compares to others in the category, and what the customer's path to an online purchase looks like.

-According to Walmart, with Digital Landscapers suppliers can now explore strategies based on the online behavior of the shopper behavior to drive engagement along the customer journey.
+According to Walmart, with Digital Landscapes, suppliers can now explore strategies based on the online behavior of the shopper behavior to drive engagement along the customer journey.
 Walmart says these insights are valuable as they help companies tailor their marketing and sales efforts according to engagement trends and leading sources of traffic.

 Representative image of a shopper in a Walmart store | Getty Images | Photo by Bob Riha, Jr.

-A shopper at a Walmart store | Getty Images | Photo by Bob Riha, Jr.
+A woman looking at a product at a Walmart store | (Image source: Getty Images | Photo by Bob Riha, Jr.)

 "The launch of Digital Landscapes marks another significant stride for Walmart Data Ventures in its ambition to become a global leader in insights and analytics," the press release mentioned